 Follow these steps to run a System File Check on your Windows machine:

-- Open a CMD window as an administrator. (right-click the Windows start button and select Command Prompt (Admin)).
+- Open a CMD window as an administrator. (right-click the Windows start button and select Command Prompt (Admin) or Windows PowerShell (Admin)).

 - Type ‘SFC /scannow’ and hit Enter.